 Welcome, and thanks for visiting.
-I’m professor of Politics at the New School for Social Research in New York City.
+I’m professor of Politics at the New School for Social Research in New York City and a 2024 Guggenheim Fellow in Political Science.
 I’m also an associate of the Davis Center at Harvard University and have been an invited professor at the École des Hautes Études en Sciences Sociales in Paris.
 I am honored to serve as a trustee of the Kharkiv Karazin University Foundation in Ukraine.

 I write about contemporary and twentieth century politics and property rights in Eastern Europe, primarily in Ukraine and in Russia.
 I’m interested in how economic change affects people’s lives and how those effects translate into changes in local, national, and global politics.
 Most of my work focuses on people’s lives in rural spaces.
 I also write about what people in North America can learn from people in Eastern Europe.

-I’m the author of Staging Democracy: Political Performance in Ukraine, Russia, and Beyond, (Cornell University Press, 2022), which analyses the political and economic system that sustains support for the Kremlin and has been imitated by some politicians in Ukraine and the United States, and The Post-Soviet Potemkin Village: Politics and Property Rights in the Black Earth (Cambridge University Press, 2008), which was based on my long-term research in villages along the Russia-Ukraine border, especially in the region around the Ukrainian city of Kharkiv, and which received the Davis Center Prize in Political and Social Studies.
+I’m the author of Staging Democracy: Political Performance in Ukraine, Russia, and Beyond, (NIU-Cornell University Press, 2022), which analyses the political and economic system that sustains support for the Kremlin and has been imitated by some politicians in Ukraine and the United States.
+My book The Post-Soviet Potemkin Village: Politics and Property Rights in the Black Earth (Cambridge University Press, 2008) was based on my long-term research in villages along the Russia-Ukraine border and received the Davis Center Prize in Political and Social Studies.
 Since 2019, I’ve been writing about Ukrainian national imaginaries in the artistry of Volodymyr Zelenskyy and their lessons for global democracy.
 I’ve written about Zelenskyy, Trump, and Putin in the Washington Post and Politico and about Zelenskyy in the Journal of Democracy and Politico.
 I’m currently writing a twentieth-century historical ethnography of a rural street in southwestern Ukraine under fascism, socialism, and neoliberal democracy.

 I attended public school in the Boston area and went on to earn my bachelor’s degree in History and Literature from Harvard.
 I was trained in the social sciences at Yale, where I was a student of James C. Scott and received a PhD in Political Science.

-I speak English, French, Ukrainian, Hungarian, and Russian, and read several other European languages.
+I write and lecture in English, French, Ukrainian, and Russian and speak Hungarian.
+I read several other European languages.

 At the New School for Social Research, I teach Eastern European politics and political economy and am the founding director (2017) of a doctoral research group, “Decolonizing Eastern European Studies.”
 I’m an affiliated faculty member in Historical Studies and a faculty fellow of the Zolberg Institute on Migration and Mobility.
 I’ve been a faculty fellow with the Heilbroner Center for Capitalism Studies and the Graduate Institute for Design, Ethnography, and Social Thought.
 I welcome interest from prospective graduate students.